 Grow your money faster and easier than ever before

-Now, with all that said, here is a list of the best savings account interest rates in the nation.
+With all that said, here is a list of the best savings account interest rates in the nation.